NazmulHasan18/react-socket/README.md

 ```

 and all data should be store in frontend using state so that after every request it rerender the react component or ui

+# here socket.current.on is using for creating React reference.

+usually socket call either socket.emit or socket.on

+socket.emit('emitName', {name: "nazmul Hasan", position: "full stack developer"})
+socket.on('emitName', (arg)=>{
+console.log(arg)

+_/output: {name: "nazmul Hasan", position: "full stack developer"}/_
+})

+all file references in ChatBox.tsx file and **must use same name of emit and on that i use or else it on work cause backend using same name.**